 After the 1997 handover of Hong Kong, we experienced one of the severe economic recessions.
 The government encouraged the Hong Kong people to consume locally and also invest in the stock market in order to demonstrate their patriotic love towards the nation.
 And from the daily media portrayal, the senior government officials in Hong Kong could shed into tears whenever they were watching the Chinese national flag raising together with the national anthem.
 Nevertheless, it was just a couple of months that they were watching the British national flags and the God Save the Queen anthem.
 I wonder how they could develop such intense emotion in just a few months.
 Were they faking?

 The artwork was shown in Para-Site (Hong Kong) in 2002.
 It was one of my first Internet installation works.
 In the venue, there was a vibrating dildo hanging from the ceiling.
-A national flag of China was also attached to the dildo.
+A red flag was also attached to the dildo.
 The motion of the vibrating dildo was controlled by a micro-controller connected to the public Internet.
 The artwork retrieved real time stock information (Hang Seng Index) from the Internet.
-The higher the increase of the stock index would trigger larger movement of the dildo and thus greater waving action of the Chinese national flag.
+The higher the increase of the stock index would trigger larger movement of the dildo and thus greater waving action of the flag.
 The falling stocking index and the closure of the market would keep the dildo standing still.

 The Train was an interactive multimedia production together with The Party group in London.
 It explored the spatial interaction of a train platform.